elixir-crawly/crawly/README.md

 # Quickstart

-In this section we will show how to bootstrap the small project and to setup Crawly for a proper data extraction.
+In this section we will show how to bootstrap a small project and to setup Crawly for proper data extraction.

 1. Create a new Elixir project: `mix new crawly_example --sup`
 2. Add Crawly to the dependencies (mix.exs file):